-Note: Healthcare.gov will be offline for maintenance on Sundays during open enrollment between 12 a.m. and 12 p.m.
-The only exception is Dec.
-10.
+Note: Healthcare.gov will be offline for maintenance on Sundays during open enrollment between midnight and noon.
+The only exception is Sunday, Dec.
+15.

 3. When to apply

-The marketplace open enrollment begins on Nov.
-1, 2017, and for most Americans will end on Dec.
-15, 2017.
-Eight states and the District of Columbia have extended the open enrollment deadline:
+The marketplace open enrollment began Nov.
+1 and for most Americans will end Dec.
+15. (For 2019, this has been extended to December 18.)
+Six states and the District of Columbia have extended the open enrollment deadline:

 4. What do the plans cost?

 The cost depends on your income.
-About 85 percent of the more than 10 million people who already have insurance through the marketplace receive a federal subsidy to help them pay the monthly premiums.
-In general, you may be eligible for a subsidy if, for example, you are single and your 2018 income falls between $12,060 and $48,240; or if you are a family of three and you have a household income between $20,420 and $81,680.
-You can choose to use the subsidy to lower your premium or you can pay the full premium and deduct the subsidy from your federal income taxes.
+About 88 percent of the more than 10 million people who already have insurance through the marketplace receive a federal subsidy to help them pay the monthly premiums.
+In general, you may be eligible for a subsidy if, for example, you are single and your 2019 income falls between $12,490 and $49,960; or if you are a family of three and you have a household income between $21,330 and $85,320.
+You can choose to use the subsidy to lower your premium, or you can pay the full premium and deduct the subsidy from your federal income taxes.

-In addition, about 60 percent of marketplace enrollees qualify for assistance that defrays the cost of deductibles and copays.
-To be eligible, individual income in 2018 must be between $12,060 and $31,050, for example; 2018 income for a family of three must be between $20,420 and $51,050.
+In addition, more than half of marketplace enrollees qualify for assistance that defrays the cost of deductibles and copays.
+To be eligible, individual income in 2019 must be between $12,490 and $31,225, for example.
 To determine whether you will qualify, use the subsidy calculator at healthcare.gov/lower-costs.

-5. I’ve heard premiums are going to be higher than last year.
+5. I’ve heard premiums are going to be lower than last year.
 Is that true?

-However, if you qualify for a subsidy, you likely won’t be affected by the premium increases.
-Under the ACA, the subsidies increases in proportion to the rate increases.
+If you qualify for a subsidy, you likely won’t be affected by premium increases.
+Under the ACA, the subsidy increases in proportion to the rate increases.

-But if you earn too much to qualify for federal financial assistance, you are apt to find your premium has increased.
-The amount of increase will vary widely by state and by plan.
-You can find out how much your premium is going up at healthcare.gov.
+But if you earn too much to qualify for federal financial assistance, you may find your premium has increased.
+The amount of premium change will vary widely by state and by plan.
+You can find out what your 2020 premium is going to be by going to healthcare.gov.

 6. How do I prove my eligibility for the subsidy?

-You’ll need to provide detailed information on the application, including:
+You’ll need to provide some detailed information on the application, including: